Larry Klein: Production era (1995–2010)

 In 2005, Klein met Brazilian singer Luciana Souza while she was performing at the Los Angeles Philharmonic.
 The two married in August 2006.
 He produced Souza's 2007 album The New Bossa Nova.
 Klein also produced Herbie Hancock's River: The Joni Letters, a 2007 re-imagining of ex-wife Mitchell's work.
 The album features vocals from artists including Norah Jones, Corinne Bailey Rae, Tina Turner, Leonard Cohen, Luciana Souza, Wayne Shorter, and Mitchell herself.
 River: The Joni Letters won the 2008 Grammy for Album of the Year, as well as for Best Contemporary Jazz Album.
 In 2008, Klein co-wrote and produced Walter Becker's Circus Money, and played bass on Tracy Chapman's Our Bright Future.

 In 2009, Klein produced Madeleine Peyroux's Bare Bones and produced a duet with Celine Dion and Zachary Richard on Richard's album Last Kiss.
 He was nominated for Producer of the Year (Non-Classical) at the 52nd Grammy Awards for his work on albums including Melody Gardot's My One and Only Thrill.

-Klein continued his work with Herbie Hancock on Hancock's The Imagine Project.
-The Klein-produced album won the 2010 Grammy for Best Pop Collaboration with Vocals.
+Klein continued his work with Herbie Hancock, producing The Imagine Project.
+The album won the 2010 Grammy for Best Pop Collaboration with Vocals.